1952 Severo-Kurilsk earthquake: Tsunami

+Severo-Kurilsk was then rebuilt on higher location farther inland, with only the port remaining on the seashore.

-US property damage
+Hawaii property damage

-The main economic damage came from the tsunami waves impacting the Hawaiian Islands, where six cows were reported dead, and property damage was between $800,000 and $1,000,000 USD in 1952 dollars.
+Economic damage in Hawaii came from the tsunami waves, where property damage was between $800,000 and $1,000,000 USD in 1952 dollars.
 The waves caused a cement barge to fly into a freighter in Honolulu harbor.
 In Hilo, an expensive boathouse was destroyed.
 A small portion of the bridge connecting Hilo to nearby Coconut Island was damaged from the strong waves along with houses in the area being stripped from their foundations.
 Coast guard buoys were torn from their anchors.